Overview

 100% of the fee is classified as platform earnings.

-No portion is routed to any individual Market Maker pool.
+No portion is routed to any Market Maker pool.

 Last updated